 Turin has a decidedly regal air about it.
 Set against the snow-capped peaks of the Italian Alps, you’ll find UNESCO-listed Savoy palaces overlooking broad piazze (squares), elegant boulevards lined with baroque architecture and arcaded streets filled with swish boutiques and grand old coffeehouses.

 There are plenty of green spaces too, with large landscaped gardens along the banks of the River Po.
 Fans of The Italian Job can visit the famous rooftop test track at the old Fiat factory, now redesigned as the Lingotto entertainment and shopping complex.

 While visitors to Liguria usually head straight to Cinque Terre or Portofino, the regional capital is worth stopping in for a few days of fabulous food and culture.
 Get your fill of pesto and focaccia in Genoa, home of both of these delicious Italian staples.
 You’ll find plenty of hole-in-the-wall cafés squeezed into the Centro Storico, where medieval alleyways called caruggi invite aimless wanderings.

 It’s a hilly city, made easier with lifts and funiculars.
 Take the Art Nouveau lift up to Spianata Castelletto for views of the city and the sea, before heading down to the revamped Porto Antico for its buzzing bars and restaurants.

-When you want a break from the city, chill out on the 18km of sandy beach that stretches along Catania’s southern side.
+When you want a break from the city, chill out on the 18km (11 miles) of sandy beach that stretches along Catania’s southern side.

 Sicily’s capital has an intoxicating mix of cultures thanks to its former rulers, the ancient Greeks, Romans, Byzantines, Arabs and Normans.
 It’s found in everything from architecture to the street food that has become one of Palermo’s major draws.